deozza/PhilarmonyCore/README.md

 Philarmony is a bundle made to help you create a modular REST API.
 From database to controllers and forms, without forgetting authorization and data validation, manage your API easily in minutes.

+## V.1.2 - What's new ?

+ * it is now possible to launch event at the end of a successful request.
+Read more [here](src/Resources/documentation/DatabaseSchema/ENTITY.md)
+ * it is now possible to specify the operator of a filter on a GET entities request.
+Read more [here](src/Resources/documentation/DatabaseSchema/ENTITY.md)
+ * it is now possible to apply advanced constraints onto entities via Rules.
+Read more [here](src/Resources/documentation/RuleManager/CONFLICTRULE.md)

-## V.1.1 - What's new ?
+### V.1.1 - What's new ?

 * the organization of properties configuration files has changed.
 Read more [here](src/Resources/documentation/DatabaseSchema/PROPERTY.md)
 * it is now possible to sort the results of a GET entities request.
 Read more [here](src/Resources/documentation/DatabaseSchema/ENTTITY.md)

 ## Installation